New Mexico Mineral Symposium

 The New Mexico Mineral Symposium provides a forum for both professionals and amateurs interested in mineralogy.
 The meeting allows all to share their cumulative knowledge of mineral occurrences and provides stimulus for mineralogical studies and new mineral discoveries.
 In addition, the informal atmosphere encourages intimate discussions among all interested in mineralogy and associated fields.

-This year’s symposium will consist of a day and a half of formal papers presented in 30-minute time blocks.
+This year's symposium will consist of a day and a half of formal papers presented in 30-minute time blocks.
 Papers will focus on mineral occurrences from New Mexico and adjacent states, as well as Mexico.
 A few selected papers may be presented from other parts of the world.
+An informal pre-symposium social and tailgating session will be held at local motels beginning on Friday, November 12, 2021, and will last through the weekend.

 The Mineral Symposium is organized each year by the Mineral Museum at the New Mexico Bureau of Geology and Mineral Resources.